Slow-Cooked Rigatoni Beef Bolognese (Dutch Oven)

 - Fresh Herbs – Dried oregano, bay leaf, fresh thyme

 - Porcini powder I totally LOVE this stuff!
 Add to your slow-cooked soups, stews, and casseroles to give depth and flavor.
+A few dried porcini mushrooms will do a similar thing.

 - Tomato Passata.
 You can also use canned diced tomatoes.
 I tend to prefer passata as it results in a creamier texture in the roasted tomato sauce.

-- Preheat oven to 150 degrees celsius.
+- Preheat oven to 150°C/300°F.

-- In a cast iron French oven, add the oil to the pan.
+- In a cast-iron French oven, add the oil to the pan.
 On a low heat, saute the onion until translucent.

 - Add the bacon and garlic and saute for 2 minutes.